kebaldwi/DNAC-TEMPLATES/Python.md

 ## Prerequisites
 * It is assumed that the reader has general level familiarity with Python language before proceeding with examples outlined in this section.
 * Please ensure that you have Python v3.x installed on your machine
+* In the next set of steps, we will go through minimal preparation required to have Python environment ready for developing with Cisco DNA Center

 ### Python installation, MacOS